Skip to main content

 • Sends you an alert with that crucial information

-• Even highlights the first bar with a blue background if you want visual confirmation
+• Highlights the first bar with a blue background if you want visual confirmation

 Building More Complex Day-Based Strategies

-Once you've mastered detecting the first bar, you can build more sophisticated trading systems.
-For instance, you might want to track the opening range and identify breakouts.
-This is where understanding Pine Script breakout strategies becomes really valuable.
+Once you've got first bar detection working, you can build more sophisticated trading systems.
+I've used this to build an opening range breakout for ES futures, and it worked well enough that I started running it on NQ too.
+This is where understanding Pine Script breakout strategies becomes valuable.

 Here's a simple example that tracks the first hour's high and low: